spinoandraptos/transmon_readout/README.md

 ## 💡 How to Use

-Each folder contains a set of scripts or Jupyter notebooks specific to a task.
+Each folder contains a set of scripts specific to a task.
 Below is an overview:

 ### 🔵 `Clear Optimisation/`
 - Generates an optimal CLEAR (Cavity Level Excitation and Reset) protocol pulse given system parameters.